 We back all our wheel painting and wheel repairs with a 2 year warranty unless specified otherwise during quoting

-Alloy Wheel Repair Methods
+Alloy Wheel / Rim Repair Methods

 Alloy wheel repair requires understanding of surfaces, metals, materials and their properties.

-There are some types of damage which we cannot repair such as cracked wheels or wheels with missing sections.
+There are some types of wheel damage which we cannot repair such as cracked wheels or wheels with missing sections.

-Alloy wheels for repair can come in many types of finishes and constructs.
+Car Wheels in need of repair can come in many types of finishes and constructs.

 Some of these include - chrome plated wheels, painted wheels , pure alloy wheels, powdercoated wheels, machined wheels, two piece wheels, 4x4 steel wheels and some are a combinations of these eg.( shadow chrome wheels, 2 tone wheels etc ).